johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

     }
 ```

 With this change, React components that return numbers are now valid JSX elements.
 This is because `JSX.ElementType` is now `ReactNode`, which includes numbers.
 Essentially this represents that new things are possible as a consequence of this change.
+The library and type definition author now has more control over what is possible in JSX.

 ## Summary